ludicast/saki/README.markdown

   		end
 	end

-I believe the Saki example has the following benefits:
+I believe the Saki example has the following benefits over vanilla RSpec:

 * It saves two lines of code.
 * It standardizes the code.
-Whereas a context string might accidentally get out of sync with the code (unmaintained comments, anyone), with Saki this would probably cause a test to fail.
+Whereas a context string might accidentally get out of sync with the code (unmaintained comments, anyone?), with Saki this would probably cause a test to fail.
 * It is much more expressive.
 You read the test and you immediately know what it does.
 * Any exceptions to the rule (complicated setups, etc.) now stick out like sore thumbs, as they should.

 The only assumption is that you are using factories instead of fixtures.
-You also get more out of it in a conventional RESTful application.
+You also get more out of it in a conventional RESTful application, where the paths don't have too many gotchas.

 ## What class-level methods does it use (for setting up contexts)?

 `with_existing` takes a factory name as a symbol and assigns its created object to on instance variable with the same name.
-It also take options so you can have block start with:
+It also takes options so you can have blocks start with:

     with_existing :user, :state => "happy" do...